5 Written questions

 - d Superficial of transverse abdominus.
 Action: compresses abdomen, flexes and rotates trunk.

 - e muscle of the hip region that flexes the thigh.
 Bringing it upward.

-- Lateral rotation of the arm; posterior to the clavicle from posterior view deep. (rotator cuff)
+- Abducts arm, muscle superior to the clavicle from posterior view deep. (makes up rotator cuff)